-In order to give young people from this region the opportunity to learn, engage and get inspired, Friends of Europe, together with the Anna Lindh Foundation, is bringing a selection of the most active young leaders from the area together with established talent from both Europe and MENA.
-This unique two-day Brussels summit is an opportunity for young people from across the Euro-Mediterranean region to discuss their experiences with influential representatives (aged 40 or under) from politics, business and civil society.
-These discussions will allow them to voice issues that they view as critical to both their generation and their societies as a whole.
+It is an opportunity for young people from across the Euro-Mediterranean region to meet in Brussels to discuss their experiences with influential representatives (aged 40 or under) from civil society, public life and enterprise.
+Their discussions will allow them to voice issues that they view as critical to both their generation and their societies as a whole.

 A moment to welcome the EYL40 and YMV to their first joint seminar and an opportunity for them to meet with their peers.